Leg3ndary/uniplanner/README.md

 ## FAQ
 ### Is this service free?

 Yes!
-I believe that everything should be free and available to users.
+I believe that all core features should be free and available to users.
 However, there are limits to the usage of these tiers, you can view full pricing information at our [pricing](https://uniplanner.netlify.app/pricing) page.

 ## Features